 There is no simple way to use the Courts.
 You would have to file a civil complaint against the person who has refused to return your personal property.
 The easiest thing for you to do is file a small claims action against the person.
 It costs only about $20 (in California) to file, and the...Read more »

 My mom was w me & she wasn’t scanning items & they thought she purposely took them & I tried to tell the security guy that it was a mistake & my mom has dementia but he wasn’t letting it go.
 It was dismissed by the court.
-I keep getting letters from Walmart to pay $100 & if I dont, they will...
+I keep getting letters from Walmart to pay $100 & if...
 Read more »

 My son which is now deceased was employed by the same auto repair shop that is trying to obtain the Title 42 on grounds of abandonment also requesting payment for unauthorized repairs done after my son was killed.

 You can file a suit either in small claims court, if the vehicle is worth less than or not more than 10,000. if its worth more you would have to sue in District Court.
 Im sorry for your loss and wish you the best in your search for justice.